Subsidiarity and Social Renewal: Empowering Communities for Justice, Ecology, and Public Life

 Related Posts

-Sources: Pontifical Council for Justice and Peace, Compendium of the Social Doctrine of the Church (Vatican City: Libreria Editrice Vaticana, 2004); Pius XI, Quadragesimo Anno (1931); Second Vatican Council, Gaudium et Spes (1965).
+Sources: Pontifical Council for Justice and Peace, Compendium of the Social Doctrine of the Church (2004); Pius XI, Quadragesimo Anno (1931); Second Vatican Council, Gaudium et Spes (1965).

 Comments